David BrayPartner / Creative Director / Media Director

-As I sit buried under the worst snowstorm of the year, I will attempt to dig through the latest PPM radio ratings released today.
-This release from Numeris (formerly BBM) completes the thirteen week period covering Sept.
-1st to November 30th, 2014. .
-Let’s take a look at some of the numbers for the five PPM markets.
+Today is the day we look at the summer numbers to see who was hot.
+The new PPM radio ratings release from Numeris (formerly BBM) completes the thirteen week period covering June1st to Aug.
+30th, 2015.
+Let’s take a look the five PPM markets.